frenetic-lang/tutorials/Frenetic-Tutorial.md

 ### Frenetic

-This tutorial should also be viewed as a stepping stone toward learning how to program in the more powerful *Frenetic* environment. *Frenetic* is a general-purpose SDN programming language embedded as a set of libraries in OCaml.
+This tutorial should also be viewed as a stepping stone toward learning how to program in the more powerful *Frenetic* environment which allows you to write Frenetic program embedded in OCaml.
 Frenetic applications react to network events, such as topology changes and statistics queries.
 For example:

 1. An event reaches the application.

-1. The application generates a new static network configuration (using NetCore) and sends it to the Frenetic run time.
+1. The application generates a new static network configuration and sends it to the Frenetic run time.

 1. The Frenetic run time compiles it to OpenFlow and updates the running network.